 It is important to look at how many massage rollers a massage chair has as this will make a huge difference in how the massage feels.
-Most massage chairs have 2 to 4 massage rollers, some have more but these are often stationary rollers.
-Four rollers will give a very lifelike massage and generally offers a more varied massage with the ability to combine rolling, kneading, and tapping massage techniques.
-Another great roller feature is the “grasp and knead” which acts like the human thumb and fingers massaging the neck and shoulders relieving tension from the most commonly tight and inflamed area of the body.
+Most massage chairs have 2 to 4 massage rollers; some have more, but these are often stationary rollers.
+Four rollers will give a very lifelike massage and offer a more diverse massage with the ability to combine rolling, kneading, and tapping massage techniques.
+Another great roller feature is the "grasp and knead” which acts like the human thumb and fingers massaging the neck and shoulders relieving tension from the most commonly tight and inflamed area of the body.

 We have found that the recline or degree that the massage chair tilts back is a major factor when choosing a massage chair.
-The recline of the massage varies and some massage chairs offer a Zero Gravity option where the chair places the body in a position of complete weightlessness, taking all pressure off of the spine, increasing relaxation and massage effectiveness.
+The recline of the massage varies, and some massage chairs offer a Zero Gravity option where the chair places the body in a position of complete weightlessness, taking all pressure off of the spine, increasing relaxation and massage effectiveness.
 Some chairs recline to 175 degrees, lying the body almost flat, thus being the largest degree of recline.
-Some massage chairs have 2 or more recline settings allowing you to choose your degree of recline and some have options to move the ottoman independently as well.
-We recommend looking for chairs that are able to recline to 170 degrees for maximum relaxation and optimum massage experience.
+Some massage chairs have 2 or more recline settings allowing you to choose your level of recline and some have options to move the ottoman independently as well.
+We recommend looking for chairs that can recline to 170 degrees for maximum relaxation and optimum massage experience.

 Body Scan Technology

 People are built differently and body scan technology detects your position of your body in the massage chair.
 The shape of your spine, as well as the areas of tension, are detected, and the massage chair positions its rollers accordingly to customize the massage based on this feedback.